camilodoa/lxai/README.md

 ## cartpole

-For this environment there are two different solutions.

-The first is @kkweon's solution to the CartPole-v0 environment with a replay buffer and epsilon-annealing (to stop exploring in the long run)
+Currently in this directory is @kkweon's solution to the CartPole-v0 environment with a replay buffer and epsilon-annealing (to stop exploring in the long run).